adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 **It's Hacky**
 Because we:
-- Special‐case the template hover via definitions,
+- Special-case the template hover via definitions,
-- Then rely on the two‐stage map chain which isn't "aware" of the Civet snippet's exact bounds,
+- Then rely on the two-stage map chain which isn't "aware" of the Civet snippet's exact bounds,
-- And still lose pure‐script hovers.
+- And still lose pure-script hovers.

 **Our Phase 4 Proposal ("Fix the TSX Map Chain")**
-Instead of special‐casing in the hover provider, we teach the map‐chain itself to know "if your generated position lies within the injected TS snippet region, *skip* the TSX→Svelte mapping step and go straight to the parent (Civet→TS) map."
+Instead of special-casing in the hover provider, we teach the map-chain itself to know "if your generated position lies within the injected TS snippet region, *skip* the TSX→Svelte mapping step and go straight to the parent (Civet→TS) map."
 Concretely:

 1.  **Augment `ConsumerDocumentMapper`**
-    - Accept the script‐region's start/end (in TSX coordinates) in its constructor.
+    - Accept the script-region's start/end (in TSX coordinates) in its constructor.
     - In `getOriginalPosition(generatedPosition)`, if `generatedPosition` is inside that snippet region, do:
       ```ts
-      // Short‐circuit: map only via parent (Civet→TS)
+      // Short-circuit: map only via parent (Civet→TS)
       return this.parentMapper!.getOriginalPosition(generatedPosition);
       ```
       Otherwise run the existing TSX→Civet chain.

 2.  **Pass Script Region**
-    In `SvelteDocumentSnapshot.initMapper()`, when you build the `ConsumerDocumentMapper`, also hand it the TSX‐side bounds of your Civet snippet (you can compute them from `scriptInfo.container.start/end` plus the prepended lines from svelte2tsx).
+    In `SvelteDocumentSnapshot.initMapper()`, when you build the `ConsumerDocumentMapper`, also hand it the TSX-side bounds of your Civet snippet (you can compute them from `scriptInfo.container.start/end` plus the prepended lines from svelte2tsx).

 3.  **Simplify `CivetHoverProvider`**
-    Once the mapper correctly handles script‐only offsets, you can delete the `if (markup) { …getDefinitionAtPosition… }` branch and always:
+    Once the mapper correctly handles script-only offsets, you can delete the `if (markup) { …getDefinitionAtPosition… }` branch and always:

     ```ts
     const generatedPosition = tsDoc.getGeneratedPosition(position);